 What is Air Canada policy on pet acceptance?

-Air Canada allows cats and dogs to travel in the cabin or in the baggage compartment if you are traveling on the same flight operated by:
+Air Canada allows cats and dogs at least 12 weeks old and fully weaned to travel in the cabin or in the baggage compartment if you are traveling on the same flight operated by:

 - Air Canada.